-26 In the case of twins or other children from multiple births and where only one place is available, the applications will be considered together as one application.
-The academy will then exceed its published admission number, including in infant classes, where it would be an exception to the infant class size limit.

-27 In the case of more than one child applying to join the same year group and where only one place is available, the applications will be considered together as one application.
+- In the case of twins or other children from multiple births and where only one place is available, the applications will be considered together as one application.
+The academy will then exceed its published admission number, including in infant classes, where it would be an exception to the infant class size limit. - In the case of more than one sibling not from a multiple birth applying to join the same year group and where only one place is available, the applications will be considered together as one application.
 The academy will then exceed its published admission number, except in infant classes, where the infant class size limit still applies and only one place would be offered.